FREE WIRELESS AT ELTIBURON CASITAS!!!

 There will be a fee assessed by your bank in most cases, and probably by the Mexican bank also.
 Check with your bank prior to coming to Mexico as you may need pre- authorization to use your card in Baja.

 Consider getting Pesos at LAX or from your bank prior to arrival if you anticipate needing a lot of Mexican cash.
 Fishing captains and most tours take US dollars.
 Bills need to be unmarked and in very good condition.
-There is a new ATM machine at the Loreto airport Airport as of Jan 2016.
+There is a new ATM machine at the Loreto airport.

 Some shops and larger restaurants take credit cards.
 Small taco stands will not usually have change for dollars.
 You will get change in Pesos at whatever rate they offer.